Tomic-Riedel/Flutter-Roadmap/README.md

 Use these link to put into your **index.html >> head >> base >> href** tag, with the instructions previously given, ***BEFORE YOU UPDATE THE REPOSITORY WITH THE BUIL WEB APP.***

-**NOTE: You can edit the html tags of the index.html file like title,  and description content, for more details.**
+**NOTE: You can edit the HTML tags of the index.html file like title,  and description content, for more details.**

 Now you are ready to deploy your Flutter Web App!
 Push your files into your repository, then go to **Settings** in your GitHub repo, and find the headland **GitHub Pages**; on it, activate the GitHub Page option reading the **docs/** on the **master branch**.

-**NOTE: If you want to use your own Domain Name on GitHub Pages deployment, select "root/" instead of "docs/", then add your custom domain name on the specific bar, and finally active the option "Enforce https".
-You have to configurate your domain provider dashboard to point your Github repo.**
+**NOTE: If you want to use your own Domain Name on GitHub Pages deployment, select "root/" instead of "docs/", then add your custom domain name on the specific bar, and finally activate the option "Enforce https".
+You have to configure your domain provider dashboard to point your Github repo.**

 <hr>